Leaders who brush up their skills and focus on awareness succeed more

 This training has been created to answer the demand on practical measures and ways of guiding and leading performance in the everyday work of employees – and how to intervene when someone is underachieving.
 Organizations usually have described their principles of leadership, but the guidelines on how to implement them in real life are often lacking.
 When this is the case, everyday leadership is not sufficiently supported.

-During the training, we will together solve the challenges of performance in your organization.
+During the training, we will together solve the challenges of performance management in your organization.
 We will create models and guidelines on how to lead performance, which ultimately increases job satisfaction.